-Field trips and visits program (20 hours)
+Field trips and visits program (14 hours)

-- 1.- Trials of winter cereal varieties (4 hours). - 2.- Visit to the cooperative of Almacelles, trials of corn and agricultural exploitation (4 hours). - 3.- Visit to a forage dehydrator (2 hours). - 4.- Visit to Semillas Batlle and to an agricultural exploitation livestock of the Plan of Vencilló (4 hours) - 5.- Visit to Pioneer Seeds cornfields (4 hours).
+- 1.- Winter cereal variety tests (4 hours). - 2.- Visit to the Almacelles cooperative, corn trials and agricultural exploitation with different silages (4 hours). - 3.- Visit to a forage dehydrator (2 hours). - 4.- Visit to Semillas Batlle and an agricultural livestock farm in the Pla de Vencilló (4 hours)